craig-davis/craig-davis.github.io/_posts/2015-12-20-beginning-woodworking-tools.markdown

 I grew up in my grandfathers woodworking shop, and have worked with tools my whole life.
 I don't have my own shop yet, and so I've collected just enough tools for projects over the last 15 years that fit into a couple of bins.
 This collection of tools will give you the basic tools for DIY projects and furniture.
 With this set of tools you'll only be limited by your imagination.

+The links within this post are affiliate links to purchase these items.
+All of these tools and items are tools I've used, and I truly believe them to be high quality tools that are perfect for starting out in woodworking.

 ## Table of Contents

 * [Safety](#safety)